Delivery Method: Onsite or Virtual

 - Discuss the reasons for creating AS IS diagrams and models.

-- Use data artifacts to collect and analyze information currently used by the business
+- Use data artifacts to analyze information currently used by the business

 - Collect metrics or measurements to establish the business process baseline.

 - Workshop: Create an AS IS Business Process Model and decision tree for the course case study and present it to the class